romilly/chem-balance/README.md

 mean that it may not work with earlier versions.

 The tests use PyHamcrest which is the only external requirement.
+It is not needed if you just want to *use* the balancer.py script

 I will document the code but these examples may be enough to get you going: